 Flowers

 As the main attraction, the maypop flowers have a unique appearance with 7 to 20 petals and showy sepals.
 The size of the flower ranges from 1 to 3 inches in diameter.
 It also has a variety of colors, from white, blue, lavender, and pink.
-Also, it has purple or pink thread-like structures sprouting from the middle.
-The maypop flowers exude a scent during spring and summer.
-They also put on a show longer than common flowering vines.
-Moreover, the flowers are edible.

 Fruit and Seeds

-After flowering, the maypop produces edible berries in the fall and summer.
+After flowering, the maypop produces edible berries in the early fall and summer.
 It is juicy, leathery, and round, which matures to a yellow tint from green or orange.
 Inside it are brown seeds.
 The maypop vine got its name from the fruits as it creates a popping sound when squished.

 Grow and Care Tips